yubrajbhoi/termux-python/Doc/c-api/module.rst

    Similar to :c:func:`PyModule_AddObjectRef`, but steals a reference to *value* on success (if it returns ``0``).

-   The new :c:func:`PyModule_AddObjectRef` function is recommended, since it is easy to introduce reference leaks by misusing the :c:func:`PyModule_AddObject` function.
+   The new :c:func:`PyModule_Add` or :c:func:`PyModule_AddObjectRef`
+   functions are recommended, since it is easy to introduce reference leaks by misusing the :c:func:`PyModule_AddObject` function.